 Comparing Visa and Discover cards

-Two popular types of credit cards—Visa and Discover—get a lot of attention due to their popularity and perks, yet they don’t quite work the same.
+Two popular types of credit cards — Visa and Discover — get a lot of attention due to their popularity and perks, yet they don’t work quite the same.
 Visa is a credit card network; it does not issue credit cards.
 This is why you see Visa credit cards issued by major banks like Chase or Capital One.
 Discover, on the other hand, is a credit card issuer and a credit card network.
 Other major credit card networks include American Express and Mastercard.

 Credit card networks process payments and set rules for how their cards can be used, while credit card issuers determine credit cards’ rewards, benefits and offers.
 The fact that Discover is both a card network and a card issuer doesn’t necessarily make it better or worse.
 It’s just one important detail to be aware of as you compare top credit card offers.